|

-dismantling and recycling is by definition an environmentally
+Ship dismantling and recycling is by definition an environmentally

-friendly ('green') activity.
 The benefit to the environment

 hand it removes older vessels that would otherwise be

-left abandoned, polluting their surrounding area.
+left abandoned, polluting the seas.
 On

 and hence achieves a far better environmental performance